 Classics On Stage Yellowknife is a registered non-profit organization that was founded in 2005 to support the classical musicians of Yellowknife by providing performance and educational opportunities to its members and to give concerts of classical music to the residents of Yellowknife.
-It currently has about thirty paid up members.
-Its membership consists of classical music lovers, most of whom are amateur or professional musicians of all ages and abilities who enjoy making music together.
+It averages about thirty paid up members consisting of classical music lovers, most of whom are amateur or professional musicians of all ages and abilities who enjoy making music together.

 See the Past Events page.